KerYagciHTL/Incremental/README.md

 dotnet run --project UI/UI.csproj
 ```

-The game will launch in fullscreen mode.
+The game will open in a resizable window with tab navigation (Game and Settings).

 ## 🎯 How to Play

 ### Basic Mechanics

-- **Passive Income**: The game automatically generates 1 money per second
+- **Passive Income**: Cash is automatically generated every second based on your base cash and multiplier
-- **Manual Income**: Press `C` to manually gain cash
-- **Upgrades**: Click on upgrade cards to purchase them and boost your income
+- **Upgrades**: Click on upgrade buttons when they're enabled (green cost) to purchase them

-### Keyboard Controls
+- **Tab Navigation**: Switch between the **🎮 Game** tab and **⚙️ Settings** tab

+### Understanding the Interface

+#### Game Tab
+- **Cash Display**: Shows your current money with automatic suffix formatting
+- **Statistics Panel**:
+  - Base Cash/sec: How much base cash you earn per second
-- `C` - Manually gain cash
+  - Multiplier: Your current cash multiplier
-- `ESC` - Exit fullscreen
+  - Total Income/sec: Base × Multiplier (your actual income rate)
+- **Upgrades Panel**:
+  - Upgrade cards show in green when affordable, red when too expensive
+  - Click to purchase when you have enough cash
+  - Costs scale up after each purchase

+#### Settings Tab
+- View game information (version, creator, year)
+- Read controls guide
+- **Exit Game** button - Cleanly close the application

 ### Upgrade Strategy

-1. Start by saving up for the **+1 Base Cash** upgrade to increase your passive income rate
+1. Start by saving up for the **+1 Base Cash** upgrade (10 cash) to increase your passive income rate
-2. Once you have steady income, purchase **2× Cash** to multiply your earnings
+2. Once you have steady income, purchase **2× Multiplier** (100 cash) to multiply your earnings
-3. Balance between both upgrades for optimal growth
+3. Balance between both upgrades for exponential growth
+4. Watch the cost colors: Green = affordable, Red = keep saving!

 ## 🧪 Testing